 Yale Summer Session Programs Abroad updates program budgets in late January.
 Please note the year listed on the button below.

-This program includes guided tours of the University of Deusto, the city of Bilbao, the Guggenheim Museum Bilbao, and the Fine Arts Museum.
+In the past, excursions on this program have included a guided tour of the University of Deusto, the city of Bilbao, the Guggenheim Museum Bilbao, and the Fine Arts Museum.
 Professors from the University of Deusto will provide three lectures about the Spanish economy and the Guggenheim Museum.

-There will be day trips to Pamplona during the Sanfermines (running of the bulls) and to San Sebastian, as well as a long weekend excursion to Madrid.
-In Madrid, the program will visit the Prado Museum, downtown neighborhoods, the Guernica painting by Picasso, as well as provide time for participants to explore on their own.
+There will also be day trips, which in the past have gone to Pamplona during the Sanfermines (running of the bulls) and to San Sebastian, as well as a long weekend excursion to Madrid.
+In Madrid, the program will likely visit the Prado Museum, downtown neighborhoods, the Guernica painting by Picasso, as well as provide time for participants to explore on their own.

-During the four weeks the program is in Bilbao, participants will have two weekends in which there will not be any program planned activities.
+During the four weeks the program is in Bilbao, participants will most likely have two weekends in which there will not be any program planned activities.

-While in Spain participants will be housed with local host families either in the center of Bilbao or in surrounding suburbs located by the seashore (approximately 20 minutes by Metro to the University of Deusto), who will provided breakfast, lunch, and dinner each day.
+In Bilbao, students will live with carefully selected host families either in the center of Bilbao or in surrounding suburbs located by the seashore (approximately 20 minutes by Metro to the University of Deusto).
 Living conditions and distance to where classes will be held will vary amongst housing assignments.
-Participants who are assigned a family who resides outside of the city of Bilbao may incur additional transportation expenses, than those placed within the city.
+Participants who are assigned a family who resides outside of the city of Bilbao may incur more transportation expenses than those placed within the city.

 Participants must depart housing on the last day of the program.